What Machine to Buy

 Don't be cheap.
 An unreliable computer will drive you crazy.
 If you read the stories online of people who have been having trouble with their computers, a lot of them are trying to use an old piece of equipment, like an old scanner or monitor.
 Many times, the cost of time and trouble dealing with a problem device far outweighs the cost of just getting a new one.

-Your next computer.
 Eventually you will want to replace your computer with a newer one.
-How long is a computer good for?
-It's hard to get help and parts for old machines: this is not a sinister plot, it's just that computer technology keeps advancing.
+How long will a computer be useful?
+It's hard to get help and parts for old computers: this is not a sinister plot, it's just that computer technology keeps advancing.
 A five-year-old computer is venerable, ten is ancient.
-21 years ago, I carried a 16-pound MacPortable: it cost over $7000, and had 7MHz/2MB/40MB.
+33 years ago, I carried a 16-pound MacPortable: it cost over $7,000, and had 7MHz/2MB/40MB.
 Now these computers are antiques.
 The 2006 MacBook I began this page on weighed 6 pounds, cost about $1500, was about 30 times as fast with 2 CPUs, 500 times the memory, 4500 times the disk storage, and included Ethernet, two kinds of wireless, FireWire and USB connectivity.
 And it had a color screen.

-Apple defines a product as "vintage" if it is more than five years old, and "obsolete" if more than seven years old.
-There is no service for obsolete products, and service for California-bought vintage products only in California.
+Apple defines a product as "vintage" if it is more than five years since it was discontinued, and "obsolete" if more than seven years.
+There is no hardware support for obsolete products, and service for California-bought vintage products only in California.
+Software support is separate issue: there is no blanket promise that future new products will run on hardware that predates it.
 There is an Apple web page listing obsolete products.
 (The Mac Portable is listed as a desktop computer, not a portable computer.)

 I have written down some suggestions on home computer security, including some pointers to security advice for Windows users.
 You may also be interested in how I filter spam.